hombreperro45/docs/docs/guides/roms-playlists-thumbnails.md

 2. The display name (you can use any name here)
 3. The path to the core, this libretro core will be used to launch the ROM. **You can use the word DETECT in place of the core path here and then set the core to be used via the RetroArch GUI.**
 4. The displayname of the core, not really useful, we keep it there because the history list is also using this format
 5. Link to the database entry.
 The fact that there is a CRC value here means that this playlist entry was originally created by the playlist scanner.
-In some other cases it is done by serial number. **You can omit a link to the database for a manualy playlist entry by using the word DETECT here instead.**
+In some other cases it is done by serial number. ** You can omit a link to the database for a manualy created playlist entry by using the word DETECT here instead.**
 6. The name of this playlist, ending in the extension .lpl

 **Note:** the paths used in this example will be different from system to system.
 This example uses Unix-style forward slashes `/` in the paths, as with Linux, OS X, and Android systems.
 Windows users should use backslashes `\`.